michaellenaghan/go-sqlite-bench/README.md

-  benchstat-category-query-recursivecte-parallel     - Run and compare recursivecte query benchmarks in parallel clean                                              - Remove all benchmark, benchstat and test files test-all                                           - Run all tests
+  benchstat-category-query-recursivecte-parallel     - Run and compare recursivecte query benchmarks in parallel clean                                              - Remove all benchmark, benchstat and test files test-all                                           - Run all tests update-all                                         - Clean and then update the quick/, slow/, and tests/ directories update-quick                                       - Update the quick/ directory update-slow                                        - Update the slow/ directory update-tests                                       - Update the tests/ directory

 Variables: